vinipachecov/flash-cards-udacity/README.md

     "messagingSenderId": "firebase-messaging-SenderId"
 }
 ```
-Once it is done your app is connected your new firebase backend.
+Once it is done your app is connected to your new firebase backend.
 ### PS
 If you have problems check if you allowed authentication methods with email and created a firebase realtime database with read and write access.